trans-travel/trans-travel/us/tn.md

 ## Medical Care

  * Trans medical care is legal for adults.
- * Medical transition for people under age 18 is illegal.
+ * Medical transition for people under age 18 will be illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
+ * There are some very limited exceptions to the care ban for youth continuing the same care who had received that care prior to the ban up until March 31, 2024.
  * Medical providers (including mental health providers) can deny some care on the basis of their religious or ethical beliefs.